plus3it/amigen7/Docs/README_CustomPartitioning.md

     `/:rootVol:8,swap:swapVol:4,/opt:optVol:20,/var:varVol:8,/var/log/audit:auditVol:100%FREE`

-    The string is a comma-delimited list of colon-delimited value-triplets where:
+    The string is a comma-delimited list of colon-delimited tuples where:

     * First Value: path to mount the filesystem to
     * Second Value: name to assign to the LVM2 volume hosting the filesystem
     * Third Value: size (in GiB) of the LVM2 volume and associated filesystem to create

-    Any valid group of value-triplets that fit within the size of the EBS selected in the firt step should work.
-To avoid wasting disk space, it is recommended that one value-triplet substitute the value `FREE` or `100%FREE` for the numerical value<sup>[2](#Footnote2)</sup>.
+    Any valid group of tuples that fit within the size of the EBS selected in the firt step should work.
+To avoid wasting disk space, it is recommended that one tuple substitutes the value `FREE` or `100%FREE` for the numerical value<sup>[2](#Footnote2),[3](#Footnote3)</sup>.

 1. Invoke the `MkChrootTree.sh` utility with third argument-string identical to the one passed to the `DiskSetup.sh` utility
 1. Invoke the remaining utilities as normal for the relevant deployment-context